CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersivepetroleum/reservoir.md

     weight(int)
     ```

 - `int`.
 Sets the maximum size the reservoir can be, in mb.
-Requires greater than or equal to 1 and greater than or equal to minSize.
+Requires greater than or equal to 1 and less than or equal to the number of elements in `maxSize`.
 (Default `0`).

     ```groovy:no-line-numbers
     maxSize(int)
     ```

 - `int`.
 Sets the minimum size the reservoir can be, in mb.
-Requires greater than or equal to 1 and less than or equal to maxSize.
+Requires greater than or equal to 1 and greater than or equal to the number of elements in `minSize`.
 (Default `0`).

     ```groovy:no-line-numbers
     minSize(int)